 This section provides answers to questions that you might have about the Exchange 2016 migration.

 Do I need to change my Mail Exchange records?

 In most cases, you do not need to change your Mail Exchange (MX) records because they should already point to our environment.
 You can review our MX record details in the article Set up DNS records for Cloud Office email.

 Can we migrate only some of our mailboxes?

-No. This type of migration requires all users to migrate at once because our environment allows the domain to reside in one exchange environment.
+No. This type of migration requires all users to migrate at the same time because our environment allows the domain to reside in only one Exchange environment.

-If Autodiscover is not set up, and I set it up now, will my users receive a prompt?
+If I set up Autodiscover, will my users receive a prompt?

 The reconfiguration prompt occurs in the following situations: